openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_containers.rst

 #.
 Click :guilabel:`Update Object`.

-.. note: To delete an object, click the More button and select Delete Object.
+.. note: To delete an object, click the :guilabel:`More` button and select :guilabel:`Delete Object`.

 **Procedure To copy an object from one container to another**